acmesh-official/acme.sh/README.md

 More examples: https://github.com/Neilpang/acme.sh/wiki/How-to-issue-a-cert

-# 3. Install issued cert to apache/nginx etc.
+# 3. Install the issued cert to apache/nginx etc.

-After you issue a cert, you probably want to install the cert with your nginx/apache or other servers you may be using.
+After you issue a cert, you probably want to install/copy the cert to your nginx/apache or other servers you may be using.

 ```bash
 acme.sh --installcert -d aa.com \